Scheduled MonumentsEnglandSandown Castle

 What is Sandown Castle?

-Sandown Castle is a Tudor artillery fort constructed between 1539 and 1547 on the Kent coast near Deal, forming part of Henry VIII's strategic defensive network against potential invasion from continental Europe.
+Sandown Castle is a Tudor coastal artillery fort constructed under the direction of Henry VIII between 1539 and 1540 as part of a series of defensive works built along the Kent coast to counter the threat of invasion from France and Spain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005147.

 Who is responsible for protecting Sandown Castle?